 This beautiful bride was looking out the south facing window at city hall and it was striking to see the way the natural light enhanced the photo.
 I thought it would be fun to make the image black and white and just add some subtle color to the bridal bouquet.
 We provide each of our clients a limited amount of special effects like this one.
 These types of effects are quite popular with our San Francisco city hall wedding couples.
 It is one of the most requested edits we receive from our clients and we enjoy doing them.
 We usually try to choose a photo with lots of background and hope for a bride with flowers or a colorful dress.
 No matter how we do it, it makes for a fun and different image for the newlyweds to enjoy.
 Like most special effects, this is not one we want to overdo.
 Just a few samples per customer is usually enough.
 However, if more are requested, we can do more.
 Just let us know and you can even specify and the photo you would like us to enhance.
-Some examples of this effect can be even more striking like in the photo below.
+Some examples of this effect can be even more striking.
+Check out the photo below.
 We realized how much the bride and groom's mostly red attire stood out, so we thought it would be a great candidate for this same effect.
 They were very proud to wear their cultural wedding attire and so we wanted to make the most of it fo them.

 Selective Color Special Photographic Effect